-Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry
+Vintage Computer Chip Collectibles, Memorabilia & Jewelry

-Computer Memorabilia
+Computer Chips & Memorabilia

 New to the world of vintage computer memorabilia?
 You're not alone in your fascination with old computer parts, whether it be chips, CPUs, computer hardware, or other ephemera.
 In fact, you're in good company!
 From hobbyist tinkerers to computer scientists, to historians, collecting vintage computer memorabilia has become a pastime for many in the past 20 years.
-Early in the 21st century, computer technology has been progressing in leaps and bounds, which has only served to make these markers of the past more interesting.
+Early in the 21st century, computer technology has been progressing in leaps and bounds, which has only served to make these markers of the past even more interesting.

 For the new or prospective collector, here's a rundown of the many reasons why this pastime has caught on so strongly..